Skip to content

 Information on the attack

-The latest information is that this is an isolated incident with no wider threat to the public at present.
-Please refer to the Greater Manchester Police website for the latest updates.
+The latest information is that this is an isolated incident with no wider threat to the public.
+The investigation into the attack is being led by Counter Terrorism Policing North West (CTPNW), supported by resources from across the national Counter Terrorism Policing (CTP) network and Greater Manchester Police (GMP).

 Immediate Support